Blosc/blogsite/posts/caterva-slicing-perf.rst

   :width: 50%
   :align: center

-Caterva is a C library for handling multi-dimensional, chunked, compressed datasets in an easy and fast way.
-It is build on top of the C-Blosc2 library.
+`Caterva <https://caterva.readthedocs.io/en/latest/getting_started/overview.html>`_ is a C library for handling multi-dimensional, chunked, compressed datasets in an easy and fast way.
+It is build on top of the `C-Blosc2 <https://c-blosc2.readthedocs.io/en/latest/>`_ library.
+It can be used for a lot of different situations; however, where it really stands out is for extracting multidimensional slices of compressed datasets because,  thanks to the partitioning schema that it implements, the amount of data that has to be decompressed so as to get the slice is minimized, making things faster (usually).

 It can be used for a lot of different situations; however, where it really stands out is for extracting multidimensional slices of compressed datasets because,  thanks to the partitioning schema that it implements, the amount of data that has to be decompressed so as to get the slice is minimized, making things faster (usually).